 Yet here as well the return of economic stresses has seen it rally back up above 75.00 of late as well as trading above higher resistances above the 80.00 area in mid-March.
 While recently also weakening a bit prior to pushing back into the 80.00 area, next higher resistance is not until the 85.00 area last seen on the early 2016 surge.
-Current hope for a Saudi-Russian pumping truce has seen Crude Oil rally back substantially, also weakening USD/RUB from 80.00 for now.
+Current hope for a Saudi-Russian pumping truce has seen Crude Oil rally back substantially even with the early week dip, also weakening USD/RUB from 80.00 back toward the 75.00 area for now.